Weardale Way Section 2 Page Header

 Description

-Leave Burtreeford Bridge from the southern end and follow the signs for the Weardale Way, through the gate and up the track of ‘Mellon Isle’ (there’s a decent view of Burtreeford Falls from the trail in winter, when trees have lost their leaves).
-After a single steep descent, the trail follows the Killhope Burn gently, through fields, to Wearhead which you leave via Wearhead Bridge.
-Not far upstream, the Burnhope Burn – flowing out of nearby Burnhope Reservoir – joins the Killhope Burn to become the River Wear
+Leave Burtreeford Bridge following Weardale Way way-markers through the nearby gate and up the farm-track of ‘Mellon Isle’ (from where there’s a decent view of Burtreeford Falls – particularly in winter, when trees have lost their leaves).
+After a short, steep descent towards the Killhope Burn, the trail heads gently downhill, through fields, to Wearhead.
+After passing through the village which has now lost its shop, you return to the trail at Wearhead Bridge (looking upstream you’ll be able to see where the Burnhope Burn – flowing out of nearby Burnhope Reservoir – joins the Killhope Burn to become the River Wear.

-Beyond West Blackdene Mine Bridge there’s Coronation Bridge, across which you’ll find the Weardale Museum, High House Chapel (which claims to have been the world’s oldest Wesleyan chapel in continuous weekly use) and a commemorative stone altar to John Wesley who preached sermons there.
-Gaining access to the bridge involves a very tight squeeze but you can pass under it if you decide to continue along the river without visiting the museum.
+After West Blackdene Mine Bridge comes Coronation Bridge on the other side of which you’ll find the Weardale Museum and High House Chapel that claims to have been the world’s oldest Wesleyan chapel in continuous weekly use.
+There’s also a commemorative stone altar where John Wesley is said to have preached.
+Accessing the trail from the bridge involves a tight squeeze which you can avoid if you decide to continue along the river without visiting the museum.

 Shopping Basket